YixiuJiang/RobotMove/README.md

 ANZ code test
 ======
-This is a simple spring boot app to simulate tou robot movement.
+This is a simple spring boot app to simulate toy robot movement.
 Currently it only support CSV input and output.
+Please check [requirement.md](./requirement.md) for requirements.

 ##Prerequirement
 1. JAVA 8